cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/mikrotik-route64-ipv6-tunnelbroker.md

 ssh admin@192.168.88.1 '/export hide-sensitive' > mikrotik-$(date +%F).rsc
 # or
 ssh admin@192.168.88.1 '/export hide-sensitive terse' > mikrotik-$(date +%F).rsc
+# or
+#  This creates a binary backup of your MikroTik router's entire configuration (and some state) and saves it on the router's local storage (NAND, disk, or flash).
+#  This type of backup is:
+#  - Version-specific: Best restored on the same device model and RouterOS version/architecture.
+#  - Not human-readable.
+#  - Intended for "I want the box back exactly as it was" scenarios (including users and passwords).
+#  By default, RouterOS saves the backup in the router’s root file store (what you see under /file).
+ssh admin@192.168.88.1 '/system backup save'
+# [admin@MikroTik] > /file print
+# Flags: S - shared
+#  #   NAME                           TYPE             SIZE LAST-MODIFIED
+#  0   MikroTik-20251203-0536.backup  backup       416.5KiB 2025-12-03 05:36:10
+#
+# You restore the setup via:
+# /system backup load name=MikroTik-20251203-0536.backup
+#
+# You can copy via WinBox or WebGUI or
+# scp admin@192.168.88.1:MikroTik-20251203-0536.backup .
+#
+# You can allso export and restore via the text file mechanism
+#  That .rsc file contains CLI commands that, when run, recreate the configuration.
+#  It does not include runtime state, logs, queues counters, etc.
+# /export show-sensitive file=myconfig
+# /import file-name=myconfig.rsc
 ```

 The first command produces a human readable export, while the `terse` version is more compact and easier to diff in a version control system.